Another reader question…

 Not to beat a dead horse here, but your goal is to sell the house, not outwit the buyer.
-If you are convinced your price is right, why not back it up with some justification like a few recently sold properties that are similar or a screenshot of the Zestimate showing you are below market?
+If you are convinced your price is right, why not back it up with some justification, like a few recently sold properties that are similar or a screenshot of an AVM showing you that are below market or within market range?
 It can’t hurt to supply a few facts to support your offer.

 Either way, prepare a good counteroffer and put your best foot forward.
 It’s fine to leave a little room in case something comes up during inspections or closing, but being an ass here isn’t going to get you any closer to moving.

 Besides, if the buyer is an investor looking for a deal or a wannabe house flipper, your sincere counteroffer is going to cause them to lose interest and go away.

 This one usually makes sellers nervous, but I’m telling you, get in the same room, preferably the kitchen, with your buyer.
 People tend to be a lot softer when you are sitting at the same table with them.
 Put on some coffee and lay out a plate of cookies.
 Get a yellow notepad and a pen for each party and get to it.

 Something magical happens when we put buyers and sellers in the same room.
 All the posturing and most of the BS fly out the window.
 It’s harder to be a jerk when you’re sitting right across from someone.
 Not always, but it’s a pretty safe bet that if they show up, you can make this deal happen.